wkww/NOAA_AIS/README.md

 #### NETCDF4 Translator
 Script to convert NETCDF4 to CSV which may be neccesary if want to utilize legacy database injection scripts.
 #### Visualization
-Uses Jupyter Notebooks and Plotly to visualize Some of the NOAA data.
+Uses Jupyter Notebooks and Plotly to visualize the NOAA data.
 The example notebook visualizes sea surface temperatures (SST)